toofarm/shanecom/_content/posts/saving-uploaded-images-using-strapi.md

 Strapi [provides a plugin](https://docs.strapi.io/developer-docs/latest/plugins/upload.html#configuration) for handling file uploads and offers decent documentation on the same.

 However, Strapi's docs assume that you'll be uploading files directly to Strapi from the frontend.
+As such, Strapi's upload plugin will only accept FormData in its payload.